aalto-ml4h/InteractionDetection/README.md

-# Learning Global Pairwise Interactionswith Bayesian Neural Networks
+# Learning Global Pairwise Interactions with Bayesian Neural Networks
-This repository contains the appendix for the paper 'Learning Global Pairwise Interactionswith Bayesian Neural Networks'.
+This repository contains the appendix for the paper 'Learning Global Pairwise Interactions with Bayesian Neural Networks'.